 According to the CMA’s latest research with UK businesses, understanding of competition law is still low, with the majority of businesses still not understanding competition law well.

-If you feel you might have witnessed an illegal business cartel, do the right thing and help us stop cartels by reporting them to us on our stop cartels page.
-Protecting customers and ensuring businesses don’t collude to distort competition is …
+If you feel you might have witnessed an illegal business cartel, do the right thing and help us stop cartels by reporting them to us on our 'Cheating or Competing?' website.
+Protecting customers and ensuring businesses don’t collude to distort …

 I am the Senior Director for Antitrust Enforcement at the CMA.
 Together with Howard Cartlidge (Senior Director of Cartels and Criminal Enforcement), I head up the delivery of the CMA’s Competition Act 1998 portfolio.
 I want to highlight the great …